Putuidem: Burial under Junípero Serra Catholic High School

-A new Catholic high school to serve south Orange County in 1998.
+A new Catholic high school, JSerra Catholic High School, was slated to serve south Orange County in 1998.
 After a deal to acquire the original location fell through, they selected a parcel on Junipero Serra Road, part of which they knew was sacred to the Acjachemen.
 They met with tribal leader David Belardes, who was designated as the MLD (most likely descendant) for the project, a requirement under California state law.
 Anthropologist Alma Gottlieb reported that Belardes had told her that he had lost many battles against development for years, and had given up on opposing development.

 Belardes led only the smallest of three Acjachemen groups, and two larger groups, led by Damien Shilo and Sonia Johnston, rejected the agreement, demanding the land be reserved for a cultural center.
 They formed a coalition known as Spirit of Capistrano, joined by environmentalists and the residents of a neighboring condominium complex.
 Patricia Martz, a professor at California State University, Los Angeles who joined the opposition, estimated as many as 175 bodies could be buried on the site.
 Others, like local archaeologist Henry Koerper at Cypress College, cast doubt on those estimates, noting that only seven burial plots had been discovered.

 Two lawsuits were filed, and opponents attempted to hold a public referendum on the project, but they failed to gather enough signatures, and the city eventually approved construction of the gymnasium, athletic facilities, and performing arts complex.
 Construction began in 2003 to much protest.
 There were concerns that additional artifacts and ancestor remains were unearthed during the construction process and buried in a location only known to Belardes.
 The Acjachemen people who opposed development protested and organized to stop construction prior to and during its construction.
 Other Indigenous peoples of California, including the Tongva, MeXica (Mexican Indigenous activists) and pro-Aztlán activists from Santa Ana, as well as low-income Mexican immigrants from nearby cities came to oppose development.

 Critics of the development observed that the high school was to be named after Junípero Serra, the founder of the same local mission that originally displaced the residents of the Putuidem village.
 Other critics have called the development an extension of America's removal of Indigenous people and an erasure of Acjachemen culture.
 The high school itself has addressed the history of the site in their student newspaper, The Paw Print.
 Custodians of the high school made claims of paranormal activity at the complex.